-There’s also the occasion when they are servicing your room and the door remains ajar whilst they complete their tasks, the opportunity could prove too much for a dodgy fellow traveler if they see something shiny out in the open.
+There’s also the occasion when they are servicing your room and the door remains ajar whilst they complete their tasks, the opportunity could prove too much for a dodgy fellow traveller if they see something shiny out in the open.
 It is better all round not to risk it.

 2. Find a Friend or Two

 This is one for those of us who will likely choose to cruise alone.
 Try to find a friend who can keep an eye out for you, and you can do the same for them.
 Solo cruising doesn’t mean that you have to do everything alone, so if you find a cruise buddy or two, then you can hang out with them when it suits you.
-This is especially handy if you are going to locations at port that you're not 100% confident about.
+This is especially handy if you are going to locations at ports that you're not 100% confident about.

 When you travel with a friend or in groups, you are less likely to be singled out as a target of opportunity.